software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/05-cheatcodes/warp.md

 Sets a block timestamp for a [deployed](./deploy.md) contract.

 - `blk_timestamp` - value of the timestamp
-- `target_contract_address` - address of the deployed contract, for which the block timestamp will be mocked.
+- `target_contract_address` - address of the deployed contract, for which the block timestamp will be set.

 ## Usage example